rdelrossi/learningGT/README.md

 # learningGT
-A playground for exploring the gt package with R.
+A playground for exploring the gt package with R in RStudio.